jensimmons/cssremedy/README.md

 ## Contribute

 We'd love to have you contribute to this project.
-[Create or comment on an issue](https://github.com/mozdevs/cssremedy/issues).
+See the [contributing guidelines](CONTRIBUTING.md) for more detail.

 ## What Is This?